 Catch free outdoor performances by North Carolina's longest-running Shakespeare theatre company at the outdoor Hazel Robinson Amphitheatre during the summer months.
 The lively and humorous shows will even appeal to kids.

 Explore the local flora and fauna for free at these 10-acre botanical gardens with a fun Investigation Passport for the kids.

 We discovered a flock of sheep on an easy hike along the French Broad River.

-Easy Hikes and Nature Trails Around Asheville
+Easy Hikes and Nature Trails Around Asheville, NC

 Are you brave enough to launch yourself down Sliding Rock, the popular natural water slide?